mereshd/clash_of_mAInds/README.md

 Exploring a topic from a single angle gives you a single answer.
 Real understanding comes from hearing Socrates question Elon Musk while Marie Curie weighs in with empirical rigor — all in the same room, in real time, with voice.

 **clash of mAInds** is a conversational platform where 2–5 AI personalities engage in free-form discussions, structured debates, or collaborative explorations on any topic.
 Responses stream live, each personality speaks aloud with a distinct voice, and the platform produces structured analytical reports when the conversation wraps up.
-You sit in the moderator's chair.
+All while you sit in the moderator's chair.

 ## Who Is It For